-Gateway Military Academy
+Gateway Boys Academy

-Gateway Military Academy helps teenage boys who have gotten off track in life; boys who need discipline in their life and renewed respect for authority.
+Gateway Boys Academy helps teenage boys who have gotten off track in life; boys who need discipline in their life and renewed respect for authority.
 Gateway features all of the elements that will have the most positive life-long impact on boys in the shortest possible time, administered by loving mentors and peers who encourage them to succeed.

-The military academy, accredited school, working ranch and farm, counseling and mentoring, competitive team sports, spiritual emphasis and our hands-on outreach to the community and missions trips to third world countries all combine to make young men all they can be, and more.
-Read the testimonials and imagine the impact this military-style program can have on your son who is struggling or perhaps has gotten into trouble with the law or has given up on school.
+The boys academy, accredited school, working ranch and farm, counseling and mentoring, competitive team sports, spiritual emphasis and our hands-on outreach to the community and missions trips to third world countries all combine to make young men all they can be, and more.
+Read the testimonials and imagine the impact this boys program can have on your son who is struggling or perhaps has gotten into trouble with the law or has given up on school.

-Gateway Military Academy is made up of caring, concerned staff, many whom have been in your situation with their own children.
+Gateway Boys Academy is made up of caring, concerned staff, many whom have been in your situation with their own children.
 Our purpose in life is to help a self-destructing teenage boy do a turnaround and begin looking at life differently.
 Boys are given a new purpose, a new drive, and a new passion to be a better person and to serve others.

 If you could see the before and after pictures of boys who have come through our program, you would see a striking change to confident, happy young men.
 You would see selfish boys with a chip on their shoulders who are now ready to give the shirt off their back to someone in need.
 You would see boys without purpose who now have solid goals and direction for their life.